lse-ds105/ds105a-project-politics_and_datascience/README.md

 # DS105A Final Project 🔓

 ## How to run the code in the notebooks:

 Before running any notebooks ensure to install the requirements.txt file in terminal with following command:

-pip install -r requirements.txt
+**pip install -r requirements.txt**

 Then begin running notebooks as ordered, each should create a new csv file under the Data folder.
 The final notebook will create a database that will be used in order to create the website.
 Once the database is created, you can access the website by running the following common in terminal: streamlit run webstream.py.

 ## URL for each source we used:
-The URL links will also be present under the explanation of each graph and the findings section, as we want to show which URL was for what graph.
+These can also be located under each graph on both websites

 https://en.wikipedia.org/wiki/List_of_U.S._states_and_territories_by_area
 https://aspe.hhs.gov/information-poverty-income-statistics-tables